 The 8.8 acre site is located at the northeast corner of W. Powers Avenue and South Delaware Street in the Progress Park Neighborhood.
 The maps and pictures of the property provided below provide information on the location and existing conditions on the property.
-A copy of the full plan set is attached as Exhibit 9.
+A copy of the full plan set is Attachment 3 in the Council packet.